 Becki Short: Founder

 Becki has always found a joy from helping others learn how to better their skills, so it is no surprise that they have always wanted to be a teacher.
-With over 13 years of professional vocal training, and 15 years of dance training, as well as experience in performing on stage, screen and at various events, Becki has a lot to pass on to any aspiring performer.
+With over 15 years of professional vocal and dance training, as well as experience in performing on stage, screen and at various events, Becki has a lot to pass on to any aspiring performer.

 The ideology of OmniArts is very close to Becki’s heart, as they believe everyone should have the same opportunities available to them as each other.